 (Laughter)

-AG: Okay, that’s a hypothesis.
+AG: Okay, that’s a fourth hypothesis.

-AG: Okay,there’s his hypothesis.
+AG: Okay,there’s fifth hypothesis.

 footnote